-There are also many other strategies that can help, including a healthy diet, a good level of exercise and getting better control of your RA overall, through a combination of medication and self-management techniques.
+There are many other strategies that can help improve fatigue, including:

+- a healthy diet - a good level of exercise - getting better control of your RA overall, through a combination of medication and selfmanagement techniques. - Relaxation techniques, to reduce stress and aid sleep.